Thao-V/msd-summer-2022-cs569-final-project/README.md

   * Delete an existing product: POST localhost:3000/products
 ### Implement the user routes for CRUD (Create, Read, Update, Delete) users
   * Get all: GET localhost:3000/users
-  * Get a specific product: GET localhost:3000/users/:id
+  * Get a specific user: GET localhost:3000/users/:id
-  * Create a new product: POST localhost:3000/users
+  * Create a new user: POST localhost:3000/users
-  * Update an existing product: POST localhost:3000/users
+  * Update an existing user: POST localhost:3000/users
-  * Delete an existing product: POST localhost:3000/users
+  * Delete an existing user: POST localhost:3000/users
 ### An admin can access all routes (user & product)
 ### A user can only use GET methods (user & product)
 ### Assume that we always has a user (username: admin, password: admin) in the system